 How to watch the Armie Hammer documentary, 'House of Hammer'

-'House of Hammer'—detailing the abuse and, yes, cannibal claims against actor Armie Hammer—is one of the eeriest true crime docs of the year
+'House of Hammer'—detailing the abuse and, yes, cannibal claims against actor Armie Hammer—is one of the eeriest true crime docs in recent memory

 If Girl in the Picture and I Just Killed My Dad gave you chills, this account of a Hollywood golden boy turned industry pariah will shock you completely.
 And allegedly, the Call Me By Your Name actor is one of many men in the Hammer family to commit violent and horrific acts.